In the 1950s, it was possible to enjoy a small amusement park not too far from home.

 Joyland park eventually closed, and in 1963, Burdette and Orpha Melloon bought a collection of 6 rides from Casey Scribner.
 This became Lollipop Park and was located at the corner where 10th and 12th streets converge near Cherry Tree Apartments.
 Casey Scribner was appointed to South Dakota House of Representatives in 1960, and ended up serving six terms in the legislature.

 Can't get enough of Joyland Park?
 There's more coming!
 I've been in contact with both Kent Scribner and Jerry Parr and there's a lot more to tell.
 Stay tuned.
-Stop by the forums to share some memories!
+Stop by Facebook to share some memories!

 Page Updated: 05/14/2011